lake-wg/authz/draft-selander-lake-authz.md

 U is also provisioned with information about W:

 * A static public DH key of W (G_W) used to protect communication  between device and authorization server (see {{U-W}}).
-* Location information about the authorization server (LOC_W) that can be used by V. This is typically a URI but may be optimized, e.g. only the domain name.
+* Location information about the authorization server (LOC_W) that can be used by V. This is typically a URI but may be optimized, e.g., only the domain name.

 ## Domain Authenticator (V) {#domain-auth}